-• Cell phones must be put away at the start of class: there will be no texting, twittering, use of facebook, emailing, and so on during this class.
-If any of these activities persists, students may be asked to leave the class.

-- If you wish to use a laptop you must get the instructor's permission and sit at the back of the class so as not to disturb other students. - Laptop computers may be used only to take notes during class.
+- Cell phones must be put away at the start of class: there will be no texting, twittering, the use of facebook, emailing, and so on during this class.
+If any of these activities persists, students may be asked to leave the class. - If you wish to use a laptop you need to get instructor permission and sit at the back of the class as not to disturbed other students. - Laptop computers may be used only to take notes during class.
 Please do not use your laptop to view non-class related content or to do work unrelated to this class.
-Under no circumstances should students use their laptop during a student presentation.
+Under no circumstances should a student use their laptop during a student presentation.
 Those who do not adhere to this rule will lose the right to use a laptop.
-Please note that if you are using a laptop, you may be asked to provide notes to other students and the instructor. - Recording of lectures: Recording any part of any lecture in any form, including through a computer, without permission is not permitted.
+Please note you may be asked to provide notes to other students and the instructor. - Recording of lectures: Recording any part of any lecture in any form, including through a computer, without permission is not permitted.
 Nor will the Power Point slides or lecture notes be posted on the web.
 The photographing of Power Point lectures with a cell phone or other device is not permitted.
 These restrictions are due to copyright and intellectual property issues and are strictly enforced.